top of page

 Is it safe?

 Cenote dive guides are trained to dive in this particular environment.
 They have specialized training and equipment to increase safety.
-Before your dive, your guide should provide a thorough briefing on safety procedures and you will notice the rules are more conservative than when diving in open water.
-Whilst no diving activity is completely risk-free, following the instructions of your guide will increase safety and enjoyment for the whole group!
+Before your dive, your guide should provide a thorough briefing on safety procedures.
+You will notice that the rules are more conservative than when diving in open water.
+While no diving activity is entirely risk-free, following the instructions of your guide will increase safety and enjoyment for the entire group.

 Signing up for your first cenote dive may feel a little daunting, but you won’t regret it.
 The enchanting tranquility of this hidden world will take your breath away.
 Contact Manta for more information by emailing info@mantadivers.com or book directly online on our website!